ionic-team/ionic-portals/README.md

 ### iOS

-In iOS, you can open `ios/PortalsTestApp/PortalsTestApp.xcodeproj` to open the test app.
+In iOS, you can open `ios/IonicPortals.xcworkspace` to open the test app with the `IonicPortals.xcodeproj` also loaded.
 The `IonicPortals` library will already be linked to the test app project and can be developed/built independantly of the test app.

 ### Android